Undergraduate Advising

 Peer Advisors

-Peer Advisors do not have signature authority on forms (i.e., Declaration of Major Petitions and study abroad planning forms).
+Peer advisors do not have signature authority on forms (i.e., Declaration of Major Petitions and study abroad planning forms).
 Students must see the Undergraduate Advisor for any forms requiring a department signature.

-We encourage any prospective and current linguistics or language studies majors to stop by during the Peer Advisors’ office hours if they have questions about either field of study.
+We encourage any prospective and current linguistics or language studies majors to stop by during the peer advisors’ office hours if they have questions about either field of study.

 Current Advising Schedule